 The maps resulting from the Task 4A assessment guided the Lower Rio Grande RFPG's subsequent efforts in Task 4B.
-The red and orange HUC-12s are in Error!
-Reference source not found. highlight the areas in the Lower Rio Grande Planning Region where potentially feasible flood risk studies (FMEs) should be considered as part of Task 4B.
+The red and orange HUC-12s in Figure 4.1 highlight the areas in the Lower Rio Grande Planning

+Region where potentially feasible flood risk studies (FMEs) should be considered as part of Task 4B.
 The red and orange HUC-12s in Figure 4.2 emphasize watersheds where the Lower Rio Grande RFPG should strive to identify and implement FMSs and FMPs as part of Task 4B to reduce the known flood risks within those areas.